sanath-vishwanath/Weather-App/README.md

 # Weather-App
-A  simple weather app built using HTML,CSS & JS
+A  simple weather app built using HTML,CSS & JS.
 Data from AccuWeather API.